 At FBCH, there is a place for you to participate in making music.

-Our Senior Choir leads in worship most Sundays.
-They rehearse on Thursday evenings at 7:30 (complete with a snack break and fellowship time).
-The Senior Choir sings major choral works by composers like Dvorak, Brahms, and Faure as well as anthems ranging from Renaissance to modern choral literature.
-The Choir has also sung original compositions commissioned by the congregation.
+Our Senior Choir leads SATB music in worship on Sundays, rehearsing Thursday evenings at 7:00 in the beautiful acoustics of our Sanctuary.
+The Senior Choir sings major choral works by composers from Tallis and Palestrina, to Mozart and Fauré, as well as anthems from the 20th century and onwards by Female composers, African heritage, and Canadian composers.
+The Choir also sings original compositions commissioned by the congregation.

 While our Director of Music, Lynette Wahlstrom, most often accompanies our hymn-singing and Senior Choir from the pipe organ (read more about our Casavant Opus #1994 organ), you will also hear her playing the Yamaha grand piano purchased by the congregation for our 190th anniversary in 2017.
 Other musicians in our community periodically offer their instrumental skills as part of our worship.